apache/trafficcontrol/blueprints/refetch-invalidation.md

 ### Security Impact

-The validation in Traffic Ops of the `invalidationType` field will be such that it can only be explicitly set to **refetch**.
-Any other value (missing, malformed, wrong data type, etc.) will result in either a 400 level error or a default to **refresh**.
+The validation in Traffic Ops of the `invalidationType` field will be such that it can only be explicitly set to **refresh** or **refetch**.
+Any other value (missing, malformed, wrong data type, etc.) will result in either a 400 level error.
 No other permissions are modified.

 > Current permissions require `PrivLevelPortal` to create, update, delete.
 For read, only `PrivLevelReadOnly` is needed.